 This year’s symposium will focus on Bullying, an issue that has been at the forefront of our society’s problem list for quite some time.
 The issue continues to evolve as has the research into contributing factors as well as potential solutions.
 Consideration will be given to those most vulnerable to bullying, why that might be the case, and how to mitigate those tendencies.
 Additionally, understanding the perpetrators and what influences their behavior is essential to forming interventions to reverse this destructive trend.

 The day’s 5 hour program will expand the participant’s knowledge base as well as provide useful insights into strategies and interventions on these issues confronting young people, as well as research and public policy that form the foundation for the response to these problems.

-The program will again combine nationally recognized experts with local expert presenters, utilizing both individual presentations followed by a panel discussion and question and answer period.
+The program will again combine nationally recognized experts with local expert presenters, utilizing both individual presentations, a film followed by a panel discussion and question and answer period.